cse110-sp24-group7/warmup-exercise/docs/design-layout-docs.md

 Designing and laying out the widget helps to structure and create the workflows needed to complete the rest of the app.

-## Intended Purpose
+## Intended Purpose: User Story

-We wanted a start page that has a little semicircle where the user can hover through and see all of the 7 emojis that represent 7 different emotions and their respective colors.
-We also wanted a "yelp review" component that shows the user other comments that people have saved from their day.
-Some othe features we might add later on are common phrases that are graphically displayed based on frequency, and perhaps different color themes.
+As a user, I would like a semicircle or rectangular widget that I can hover through and see change with my mouse position over it.
+I want to see 7 emojis that represent 7 different emotions and their respective colors (a rainbow).
+As a user, I want a "yelp review" component that shows me other comments that people have saved from their day.
+This would motivate a social aspect for the platform and would encourage me to use the widget more often.

 ## Implementation/Syntax Approaches?